 So what the coordinator’s responsibilities?

-We ask that the trip coordinators not to post the time and meeting place in the trip description so that anyone who wants to join has to contact the trip coordinators and can screen participants.
+We do not post the time and meeting place online so that anyone who wants to join has to contact the trip coordinators and can screen participants, with the exception of trips where little or no skill is required, such as pool or flatwater practice sessions.

 To schedule a trip, use our submit an activity form.